tigran123/urantia-book-explorer/README.md

-# The Urantia Boook Explorer Web Application
+# The Urantia Book Explorer Web Application
 ## by Tigran Aivazian

 The Urantia Book Explorer is expected to have the following features when completed